Radical Deradicalization

 August 6, 2021 Sociocultural Issues No Comments

 A radicalized standpoint generally does not care so much for rationality.
 In many cases, there is also little Compassion involved.
-More Compassion is needed and, from there, rationality.
+Thus, more Compassion is needed and, from there, also more rationality.

 Radicalization

-People get radicalized into mental mono-culture.
-There is a lack of attention for other directions.
+People get radicalized into mental mono-culture, mainly because there is a lack of attention for other directions.
 This lack pushes a person searching for ‘salvation’ to believe that it can only be found in this specific direction.
 If salvation is made dependent on following the mono-culture, people get stuck in that rut.

-Theoretically and practically, there are many such contradictory ruts.
+Theoretically and practically, there are many such contradictory ruts on the planet.
 If a person gets stuck in one of them, then to him, only this one exists till the end.
-This focus is held to the detriment of anything else that gets brainwashed out.
+This focus is held to the detriment of any competing standpoint that gets brainwashed away.

 Interestingly, one may ask why any specific person is in search of salvation ― from what?